thexuanphuc/impoved_DMDC/README.md

 + apply POD, then use DMDc inside new coordinate systems to avoid the divergence in prediction

-+ plot compute time for dmdc, improved dmdc, alternative dmdc
++ compare compute time for dmdc, improved dmdc, alternative dmdc with implementation in pydmd

 + write Readme.md